thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 The current lfsbuild found on my github can be further automated, and i'll most likely do so in due time when i reach the point im happy with the end-result.
+There's still quite some stuff i'd like to integrate, most importantly a package manager of some sorts and a bunch of customisation/personalisation alterations.

 ## Creating a temporary build system